volvas/courses/README.md

 Software
 ------------
-Web-Server: Apache Tomcat 8
+Web-Server: Apache Tomcat 8.5
 Database: MySQL Community Server 5.7
-Build tool: Maven 4
+Build tool: Maven
 CI tool: Jenkins
-IDE: Eclipse
+IDE: Eclipse, Intellij IDEA
-Test tool: JUnit
+Test tool: JUnit 5

-The project is developed in Eclipse and hosted on Github.
+The project is hosted on Github.
 A job in Jenkins detects changes in the code on Github and builds a new version of web package and deploys it on the server.

 Disclaimer
 ----------